han-le11/robot-machine-vision/README.md

 ```
 ├── models/                         # For classes that use machine learning models
 │   ├── motion_detector.py          # Contains the MotionDetector class
-│   ├── yolov8n.py                  # The YOLOv8 model for person detection
+│   ├── yolov8n.py                  # The YOLOv8 model for object detection
 ├── with_stock_vid/
 │   ├── main.py                     # Main script with stock videos
 │   ├── test-videos/                # Folder containing test video files
-├── with_intel_cam/
+├── with_camera/
-│   ├── main.py                     # Main script for waving detection from Intel RealSense camera
+│   ├── main.py                     # TO BE ADDED: Script for motion detection from webcam camera
 ├── requirements.txt                # Python dependencies
 ├── README.md                       # Documentation (this file)
 ```

 ## Known Issues
-- **Motion Detection Sensitivity**: Stock videos may require fine-tuning of the motion detection threshold.
+- **Motion Detection Sensitivity**: Requires further fine-tuning of the motion detection threshold.
+The algorithm still needs to distinguish actual waving gesture to other motions.
 - **Deprecated Warnings**: Some platforms may show warnings for deprecated camera APIs.
 - **Intel RealSense SDK Installation**: Ensure `pyrealsense2` is installed correctly for live camera input.